jjpe/deltoid/README.md

 2. The derive macro tries to accommodate generic types, but for types making use of advanced generics a manual implementation is generally recommended because it allows for finer control.

+3. Types that have fields that have a borrow type (i.e. `&T` and `&mut T` for some type `T`) are not currently supported.
+This limitation *may* be lifted in the future for mutable borrows, but is pretty fundamental for immutable borrows.